elenik72/curano_desktop_dictate/README.md

 - **Free**: Accessibility tooling belongs in everyone's hands, not behind a paywall
 - **Open Source**: Together we can build further.
 Extend Handy for yourself and contribute to something bigger
-- **Private**: Your voice stays on your computer.
-Get transcriptions without sending audio to the cloud
+- **Private local mode**: With the Local backend, your voice stays on your computer and transcription does not send audio to the cloud
 - **Simple**: One tool, one job.
 Transcribe what you say and put it into a text box

 Handy isn't trying to be the best speech-to-text app—it's trying to be the most forkable one.